sachinsancheti1/slidifyGokulGardens/index.md

 The well-planned layout has <span class="red">wide roads</span>, <span class="red">rainwater harvesting</span>, <span class="red">overhead water storage tank</span>, <span class="red">flowering trees</span> and various <span class="red">parks</span> across the layout.
 Located close to Mathampalayam, it is surrounded with 12 educational institutions and hospitals within 5 km.

+*View of Gokul Gardens layout*

 ![View of Gokul Gardens layout](assets/img/GGPlots-1.jpg)

 --- &custbg bg:"./assets/img/Picture1.png"

 ## Gokul Gardens - Plots

-Our plots are fully approved residential plots which are <span class="red">priced affordably</span> and are of between <span class="red">1.5 cents to 6 cents</span>.
+Our plots are fully approved residential plots which are <span class="red">priced affordably</span> and are of <span class="red">1.5 cents to 6 cents</span>.
 Each plot is surrounded with flowering trees and is less than 50 metres away from the park.
-Every plot has a <span class="red">beautiful view of the Nilgiris range</span> and the surrounding hills.
+Every plot has a <span class="red">beautiful view of the Nilgiris range</span> and the surrounding hillocks.

+*Roadway along park*

 ![Roadway along park](assets/img/GGPlots-16.jpg)